 - Modify the required fields.

-- Faire un clic Save Record.
+- Cliquez Save Record.

-[Screenshot placeholder: Edit DNS record action]
+[Espace réservé pour la capture d'écran: Edit DNS record action]

 Changes take effect after DNS propagation, which may take several hours.